germs-lab/Shell_Tutorial/Readme.md

 **Modified by Jared Flater and Adina Howe**

 ### Exercise solutions have been posted as an ipython notebook.
-# Change link to new .rmd with solutions
 You can view [solutions here](https://nbviewer.jupyter.org/github/germs-lab/softwarecarpentry/blob/master/day1.shell/exercise_solutions.ipynb)

 # What is the shell how do I access the shell?